mauricechiodo/eim-case-studies/course/finance/cdos/cdogaussian/whygaussian.md

 ##References

 [1] David X. Li.
-On Default Correlation: A copula function approach.
-Journal of Fixed Income,: (4):43-54, April 2000.
+On Default Correlation: A copula function approach. *Journal of Fixed Income,*: (4):43-54, April 2000.
 [2] Donald MacKenzie and Taylor Spears.
-'The Formula That Killed Wall Street': The Gaussian Copula and Modelling Practices in Investment Banking.
-Social Studies of Science, 44:393-417, 2014.
+'The Formula That Killed Wall Street': The Gaussian Copula and Modelling Practices in Investment Banking. *Social Studies of Science*, 44:393-417, 2014.